 The in-room safe is smallish (use it for jewellery and small cameras) as is the very compact toilet with the bathtub and shower combined of necessity.
 But it is clean and functional.
 The Orchid Deluxe rooms go up to 37sq m with a larger TV, a lavender wall framing the bed, blond-wood desk and sideboard, a glass partition separating a more spacious bathroom with a separate shower cubicle.
 The shower is handheld though.
 Business suits can easily fit their laptops into the safe here.

-An elegant and contemporary option is the StarCity Saigon Hotel, a newer four-star, with tasteful 33sq m rooms and complimentary WiFi.
-StarCity can manage small corporate meetings in Saigon for 20 or stretch to conferences for 400.
+An elegant and contemporary option is the Vissai Saigon Hotel (formerly StarCity Saigon), a younger four-star, with tasteful 33sq m rooms and complimentary WiFi.
+Vissai can manage small corporate meetings in Saigon for 20 or stretch to conferences for 400.